MarcusGalea/MarcusGalea.github.io/docs/index.markdown

 **How popular can a set be?**

 If we compare popularity between themes, we can see how we have a main one.
-It being Star Wars, that has [937](https://www.brickeconomy.com/sets/theme/star-wars) different sets inside.
+It being [Star Wars] (https://www.brickeconomy.com/sets/theme/star-wars), that has 937 different sets inside.

 {% include theme.html %}